LiorKogan/V1/README.md

   The expression is composed of and depends on no entity's expression, relationship's expression, nor Cartesian product's expressions.

-  The green rectangle appears on the same level as the leftmost entities (see Q375).
+  The green rectangle is located at the same level as the leftmost entities (see Q375).

   A global expression is a _global property_.